pattys-code/simple-calculator/README.md

 # Calculator

-Very simple browser calculator.This project is part of the "Odin Project" curriculum.
+Very simple browser calculator.
+This project is part of the "Odin Project" curriculum.

 *How to use:* Check out the latest GitHub pages deplyoment.
 Click around and have fun!